OCN-682-UH/Konicek/goodplot_badplot/scripts/GoodPlot_Badplot.md

 ### Tidy Tuesday Data: Let’s Compare Metorite Discoveries and BigFoot Sightings.

-Our class on maps made me interested if other kinds of detection data are skewed in Colorado because of the geography.
+Our class on maps made me wonder if other kinds of detection data are skewed in Colorado because of the geography.

 I decided to look at Bigfoot sightings *and* meteorite sightings.